Advantages and Disadvantages of Pneumatic Conveyors in Material Handling

 Whilst there are plenty of benefits of pneumatic conveyors, there are some points to consider about why they may not be a first choice.

-3. Bigger dust collection system needed – Although its beneficial to have a dust collection system, those featured in a pneumatic conveying system need to be larger as the product has to be separate from the air stream at the endpoint.
+- Bigger dust collection system needed – Although it’s beneficial to have a dust collection system, those featured in a pneumatic conveying system need to be larger as the product has to be separate from the air stream at the endpoint.

-5. Initial cost – Compared to mechanical systems, pneumatic conveyors can at first be a costly investment as they include items such as compressors, filtration systems and specialised components.
-However, they require fewer parts meaning they wont need to be repaired as much.
+- Initial cost – Compared to mechanical systems, pneumatic conveyors can at first be a costly investment as they include items such as compressors, filtration systems and specialised components.
+However, they require fewer parts meaning they won’t need to be repaired as much.